jnnycn007/pc-nrfconnect-docs/api_reference.md

 ## Recommended API changes

-If you want to build a more feature-rick app, you need more than [Minimal API requirements](#minimal-api-requirements).
+If you want to build a more feature-rich app, you need more than [Minimal API requirements](#minimal-api-requirements).
 In addition, use the prepared components from `pc-nrfconnect-shared` as it is demonstrated in [`pc-nrfconnect-boilerplate`](https://github.com/NordicSemiconductor/pc-nrfconnect-boilerplate) and [`pc-nrfconnect-rssi`](https://github.com/NordicSemiconductor/pc-nrfconnect-rssi).